particify/arsnova-server/src/site/markdown/installation.md

 		ProxyPassReverse ws://localhost:8090/socket.io/
 	</Location>

-To enable the required Apache HTTP Server modules simply type:
+To enable the required Apache HTTP Server modules, simply type:

 	# a2enmod proxy
 	# a2enmod proxy_http
 	# a2enmod proxy_wstunnel
 	# a2enmod rewrite

-At last, disable the default site configuration and enable the newly created one:
+At last, disable the default site configuration, and enable the newly created one:

 	# a2dissite default
 	# a2ensite arsnova